Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

-The beaches in Merida are not exactly what the Yucatan capital city is known for.
-There are actually no beaches in Merida, to be totally accurate.
+The beaches in Mérida are not precisely what the Yucatan capital city is known for.
+There are actually no beaches in Mérida, to be totally accurate.

-The so-called white city, also nominated the cultural capital of Latin America, is mainly visited for its profound cultural heritage, interesting history, sumptuous architecture, delicious Yucatecan food, and also the nearby cenotes and Mayan ruins in the surroundings.
+The so-called white city, also nominated the cultural capital of Latin America, is mainly visited for its profound cultural heritage, fascinating history, sumptuous architecture, delicious Yucatecan food, and the nearby cenotes and Mayan ruins in the surroundings.

 Well, you need to know that the Yucatan beaches are some of the most underrated in Mexico.
-Everybody knows very well that beach destination in Mexico is Playa del Carmen, Cancun or Tulum, and all the Mexican Caribbean coast.
+Everybody knows very well that the beach destination in Mexico is Playa del Carmen, Cancun or Tulum, and the entire Mexican Caribbean coast.

-If you need a break from the unbearable heat of the summer in Merida, or if you just want to check out the Mexican coast in Yucatan, you should know that there are some of the best beaches of the Yucatan peninsula at only 1 hour (or a little more) from Merida, that have nothing to envy to the Mexican Caribbean coast of the Riviera Maya.
+If you need a break from the unbearable heat of the summer in Mérida, or if you want to check out the Mexican coast in Yucatan, you should know that there are some of the best beaches of the Yucatan peninsula at only 1 hour (or a little more) from Mérida, that have nothing to envy to the Mexican Caribbean coast of the Riviera Maya.

-From Celestun all the way to El Cuyo (my favorite place on earth) you will find incredible isolated public beaches with clear waters and small laid-back beach towns where to relax and escape from the concrete jungle of the city.
+From CeCelestùnll the way to El Cuyo (my favorite place on Earth), you will find incredible, isolated public beaches with clear waters and small, laid-back beach towns where you can relax and escape from the concrete jungle of the city.

-And because I wanted to check them out myself I rented a car in Cancun and drove all the way around the Yucatan Peninsula, including all the Merida beaches in my itinerary.
+And because I wanted to check them out myself, I rented a car in Cancun.
+I drove all the way around the Yucatan Peninsula, including all the Mérida beaches in my itinerary.

-With the exception of El Cuyo, all these beaches can be reached with a day trip from Merida.
-So my recommendation is to rent a beautiful Airbnb in Merida and do daily tours either on your own or with travel agents.
+Except El Cuyo, all these beaches can be reached with a day trip from Mérida.
+My recommendation is to rent a beautiful Airbnb in Mérida and take daily tours, either on your own or with a travel agent.

-You should know that you can reach most of them by public transportation, but I wholeheartedly recommend renting a car and driving on your own.
+You should know that you can reach most of them by public transportation, but I wholeheartedly recommend renting a car and driving independently.

-The state of Yucatan is the safest one in Mexico and the roads are in excellent condition for the most part.
-So if you can drive in your country, you can definitely drive here and it will give you the freedom to move around at your own pace without worrying about missing the bus.
+The state of Yucatan is the safest one in Mexico, and the roads are in excellent condition for the most part.
+So if you can drive in your country, you can definitely drive her, and it will give you the freedom to move around at your own pace without worrying about missing the bus.

 If you are concerned about driving in Mexico, you can read my posts: